top of page

 PhD Thesis: DFT Mechanistic Studies of Ylides as Catalysts in the Synthesis of Organic Polymers

-M.Sc. thesis: Effect of the Lewis Adduct in the Mechanism of the Grignard Reaction.
+M.Sc.
+Thesis: Effect of the Lewis Adduct in the Mechanism of the Grignard Reaction.
 Isolobal Analogy with the Chemistry of Dialanes.
 (In spanish) Co-supervisor of Thesis: Dr. David Cruz Cruz

 Master Students